Contents

 If you’re only going to be in Venice for a short time, so you don’t need the flexibility of multiple admission but want as many options as possible, this is the pass for you.

-What are some Venice bucket list expereinces and landmarks not included on any of these passes?
+What are some Venice experiences and landmarks not included on these passes?

-- None of these Venice city passes include a classic Gondola ride.
+- If you’re interested in purchasing one of the Venice city passes for museums, then they do not include a classic Gondola ride.
 Book a Grand Canal by Gondola with Commentary tour to try this wonderful boat trip.

 - If you want to explore the Doge’s Palace further with a Secret Itineraries tour, you’re going to need to purchase the experience separately from your ticket to Palazzo Ducale.